sebastipa/TOSCA/docs/sphinx/source/01_user_guide/input_files/ablProperties.rst

                                                             controllerAvgStartTime scalar
                                                             controllerMaxHeight    scalar
                                                          }

+                                                      Refer to test cases *NeutralABLTest*,
+                                                      *GABLESStableABLTest*,
+                                                      *IndirectProfileAssimilationTest* and
+                                                      *WaveletProfileAssimilationTest* for specific
+                                                      controller usage for the type *pressure*,
+                                                      *geostrophic*, *indirectProfileAssimilation* and
+                                                      *waveletProfileAssimilation* respectively.
    ----------------------------------- -------------- --------------------------------------------------
-   ``fringeControllerProperties``      dictionary     Contains inputs for precursor velocity controller.
+   ``controllerPropertiesPrecursor``   dictionary     Contains inputs for precursor velocity and
-                                                      Required when ``precursorControllerTypeMismatch``
-                                                      is set to 1.
-Usage is similar to ``controllerProperties``
+                                                      temperature controller.
+Usage is similar to
+                                                      ``controllerProperties`` but gives the flexibility
+                                                      to use different controllers in concurrent
+                                                      precursor and successor simulation.

                                                       Usage:

                                                       .. code-block:: C

-                                                         fringeControllerProperties
+                                                         controllerPropertiesPrecursor
                                                          {
                                                             controllerAction       string
                                                             controllerType         string